Blog-Reference and Blog-Reference adapted to context

 You say: “The point is, a bunch of smart people can get very big things wrong for a very long period of time, and that period of time may include the present.”

-The other part of the “crappy vast literature” consists of methodological blunder, i.e. stuff that does not satisfy the scientific criteria of material and formal consistency.
-This holds for everything that comes under the banner of Walrasianism, Keynesianism, Marxianism, Austrianism and Pluralism.
-These approaches are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the pivotal economic concept profit wrong.
+The other part of the “crappy vast literature” consists of methodological blunders, i.e. stuff that does not satisfy the scientific criteria of material and formal consistency.
+This holds for everything that comes under the banner of Walrasianism, Keynesianism, Marxianism, Austrianism, and Pluralism.
+These approaches are mutually contradictory, axiomatically false, materially/formally inconsistent and ALL got the pivotal economic concept of profit wrong.

 The braids or bootstraps of science are material and formal consistency.
-Formal consistency is established by the axiomatic-deductive method, material consistency by state-of-the-art testing.
+Formal consistency is established by the axiomatic-deductive method, and material consistency by state-of-art testing.

-Accordingly, the straightforward criterion for disposing the “crappy vast literature” speedily into the waste basket is: If it isn’t macro-axiomatized, it isn’t economics.
+Accordingly, the straightforward criterion for disposing of the “crappy vast literature” speedily into the wastebasket is: If it isn’t macro-axiomatized, it isn’t economics.